Fire guts Katsina House of Assembly

 From Agaju Madugba, Katsina

-Reports indicate that the fire might have started in the early hours of the morning but could not be detected on time as legislative workers are still on a strike action nationwide.
+It was gathered that the fire started in the morning but could not be detected on time as legislative workers are still on strike nationwide.

-As at the time of this report on Wednesday afternoon, the fire fighters had brought the situation under control but the main chambers and adjourning offices within the complex were razed.
+As at the time of this report, the fire fighters had brought the situation under control but the main chambers and adjourning offices within the complex were razed.

 Governor Aminu Bello Masari visited the facility at about noon and commiserated with the leadership and members of the House who were present.